Overview

 Testing blocking domains

-dig @[DNSFW IP or Hostname] bad.threatstop.com
+dig @[DNSFW IP Address or Hostname] bad.threatstop.com

 ;; ->>HEADER<<- opcode: QUERY, status: NXDOMAIN, id: 5611